Making Sense of the ACR

 12.35V for 10 Seconds – If either the “A” or “B” terminal sense a voltage below 12.35V for more than 10 seconds the relay will open/un-parallel the batteries.
 IF voltage is trending upwards and attains 12.75V before 10 seconds has elapsed the relay will remain closed.
 This logic is here to enure a large load will not cause the relay to open when it creates a short duration voltage sag.
 It is also there to help minimize “relay cycling” which we will discuss later.

-Start Isolation – The SI feature or “Start Isolation” is a unique feature to the Blue Sea Systems line of ACR’s.
+Start Isolation – The SI or “Start Isolation” feature is a unique to the Blue Sea Systems line of ACR’s.
 The start isolation feature momentarily opens or un-parallels both banks when the starter motor is engaged.
 The SI terminal of the ACR is wired to the momentary “start position” of the engine switch (see above image) or to the starter button.
 It is never wired to the “run” position.
 Doing this will keep the relay open indefinitely.
-Again, we’ve seen this done… When the starter motor is engaged the ACR’s relay opens so any voltage sag is not transferred to the house bank, where a low voltage may cause electronics to shut down.
+Again, we’ve seen this done.
+When the starter motor is engaged the ACR’s relay opens so any voltage sag is not transferred to the house bank, where low voltage may cause electronics to shut down.
 For the SI feature to work as intended you need a dedicated starting battery and a dedicated house bank.
 The SI feature does not work with a 1/BOTH/2 switch where starting and house loads are shared by the same bank.

 16.00V Over-Voltage Lockout – Over-voltage lockout is just what it implies.
 If the sensed voltage at either the “A” or “B” terminal is 16.00V or higher the ACR will lock out and open itself.